Swimming is one of the best full-body workouts you can do, and it's the fourth most popular activity in the United States.

 Free Download: Swim Spa Buying Mistakes to Avoid in Denver

 With those 4 components in mind, what should you look for when buying your spa?
-Different features of the spa will ensure the 4 components are met effectively.
+Different features of the dual swim spa will ensure the 4 components are met effectively.

 A powerful swim requires powerful pumps.
 Rather than reviewing the horsepower rating of the pumps, look at the gallons per minute rating.
 Two pumps with the same horsepower rating can produce very different currents.
 The gallon per minute rating tells you how much water the pump can move, which is a better measurement of the swim spa's current power.